J-Y00N/j-y00n.github.io/README.md

 - Add a project: create a file in `_projects/`
 - Add a note: create a file in `_notes/`
 - Add a publication: create a file in `_publications/`
+- Add or replace a profile image: put the file in `assets/images/profile.jpg` or `assets/images/profile.png`
 - Add or replace a hosted PDF: put the file in `assets/files/`
 - Change navigation links: `_includes/header.html`
 - Change page layout: `_layouts/default.html`